hashicorp/vagrant/README.md

 ## Getting Started Guide

-To learn how to build a fully functional rails development environment, view the [getting started guide](http://docs.vagrantup.com/v2/getting-started/index.html).
+To learn how to build a fully functional development environment, follow the [getting started guide](http://docs.vagrantup.com/v2/getting-started/index.html).

 ## Installing the Gem from Git